danielfarag/jenkins-aws-private-master-ssm-slaves/README.md

 **A core security principle of this setup is that all SSH ports are closed.** This means you cannot directly SSH into the Jenkins master or slave instance.
 Instead, all remote management and interaction with these instances **rely exclusively on AWS Systems Manager (SSM)**.

 Furthermore, **Agents cannot directly reach the Jenkins master** due to stringent security group constraints.
 All Jenkins agent communication is expected to leverage other protocols configured by the Ansible playbooks, ensuring a more secure, locked-down environment.

-## Architecture

-The project deploys the following AWS resources:

-* **VPC and Networking:** A dedicated Virtual Private Cloud (VPC) with public and private subnets, an Internet Gateway (IGW), and a NAT Gateway for outbound internet access from private subnets.
-* **EC2 Instances:**
-    * **Nginx Server:** A public EC2 instance acting as a reverse proxy for Jenkins.
-It's configured to listen on ports 80 (HTTP) and 443 (HTTPS - although SSL isn't configured in the provided Nginx playbook, the security group allows it).
-    * **Jenkins Master:** A private EC2 instance running the Jenkins CI/CD server.
-It's accessible via the Nginx reverse proxy.
-    * **Jenkins Slave:** A private EC2 instance intended to function as a Jenkins build agent.
-* **Security Groups:**
-    * `aws_security_group.nginx`: Allows inbound HTTP (80) and HTTPS (443) traffic from anywhere to the Nginx server.
-    * `aws_security_group.jenkins`: Allows inbound traffic on port 8080 (Jenkins UI) and 50000 (Jenkins agent communication) only from the Nginx server's security group.
-It also allows inbound HTTPS (443) from anywhere.
-    * `aws_security_group.slave`: Allows outbound internet access and inbound HTTPS (443) from anywhere (note: for a production setup, inbound rules from the Jenkins master for agent communication would be more restrictive).
-* **IAM Instance Profiles:** EC2 instances are configured with an IAM instance profile (`ssm_ec2_profile`) to allow AWS Systems Manager (SSM) Agent to run, enabling remote management without SSH keys.

 ---
 ## Project Structure

 The project is organized into the following directories: